 Rule 1

-These rules of procedure shall apply to any session of the Executive Body to the Convention on Long-range Transboundary Air Pollution convened in accordance with article 10, paragraph 1, of the Convention
+These rules of procedure shall apply to any session of the Executive Body to the Convention on Long-range Transboundary Air Pollution convened in accordance with article 10, paragraph 1, of the Convention, and to the proceedings of its subsidiary bodies and to the functioning of the Bureau.

 II.
 Definitions